Skip to Content

 Smart Contract Data System

 The smart contract data system forms the blockchain interaction layer of RitoSwap, managing real-time synchronization between on-chain NFT state and the user interface.
-This sophisticated architecture combines wagmi hooks, TanStack Query, and Zustand state management to deliver responsive, accurate token data across the application.
+It combines contract configuration, a read-side data pipeline (useNFTData + the NFT store), and a write-side transaction orchestrator (useMintBurn) to deliver responsive, accurate token data across the application.

 System Overview

 RitoSwap’s architecture requires seamless integration between smart contracts deployed across multiple networks and the React-based user interface.
-The smart contract data system accomplishes this through a carefully orchestrated stack of technologies that work together to provide real-time updates, efficient caching, and consistent state management.
+The smart contract data system accomplishes this through a carefully orchestrated stack of technologies that work together to provide real-time updates, efficient request handling, and consistent state management.

 Core Architecture Components

-The system consists of four primary layers that work in harmony:
+The system consists of four primary modules that work in harmony:

 Data Flow Architecture